kevinlin1/kevinlin1.github.io/about.md

 - **CV**: [pdf](/cv)
 - **Email**: <kevinlin1@berkeley.edu>

 Hi, I'm Kevin.
-Starting Fall 2019, I will be a Lecturer in the Allen School of Computer Science & Engineering at the University of Washington.
+Starting Fall 2019, I will be a Lecturer in the Paul G. Allen School of Computer Science & Engineering at the University of Washington.

-I completed my master's and bachelor's in Computer Science at UC Berkeley in the area of computer science eduation, advised by [John DeNero][] and in close collaboration with [Josh Hug][] and [Dan Garcia][].
+I received a master's in Computer Science at UC Berkeley in the area of computer science eduation, advised by [John DeNero][] and in close collaboration with [Josh Hug][] and [Dan Garcia][].
 I also previously worked with [David DeLiema][] in the [Embodied Design Research Lab][EDRL] in the Educational Psychology department to better understand the process through